designerwebhosting/inspirationforchange/_pages/magenta.md

-It&rsquo;s as if the stress and anger I felt at the time I was in the hospital is like a distant memory.
+It?s as if the stress and anger I felt at the time I was in the hospital is like a distant memory.
 Even though there have been a few issues after the surgery this still has not made me angry.
-It&rsquo;s quite scary how my mental attitude has changed when it comes to what happened and how I would have dealt with to how I did deal with it.
+It?s quite scary how my mental attitude has changed when it comes to what happened and how I would have dealt with to how I did deal with it.

-My recovery continues steadily and I&rsquo;m due to see the doctors in a few weeks, when I think about what it want to say to them about the care after the surgery, I am calm and none of the old feelings surface.
+My recovery continues steadily and I?m due to see the doctors in a few weeks, when I think about what it want to say to them about the care after the surgery, I am calm and none of the old feelings surface.